jl777/SuperNET/iguana/exchanges/mm2.md

 The feasibility of this approach is yet to be evaluated, but we can move gradually towards it by separating the code into the stateful and stateless layers while working on the basic Rust port.

+During the initial Rust port we're going to
+a) Mark the ported functions as purely functional or stateful, allowing us to more easily focus on the state management code in the future.
+b) Where possible, take a low-hanging fruit and try to refactor the functions towards being stateless.
+c) Probably mark as stateful the `sleep`ing functions, because `sleep` can be seen as changing the global state (moving the time forwards) and might negatively affect Transparency (we have no idea what's going on while a function is sleeping), Testability (sleeping tests might kill the TDD development cycle), Portability (sleeps are not compatible with WASM), Hot reloading and Concurrency (let's say we want to load new version of the code, but the old version is still sleeping somewhere).